 Teachers who schedule due dates have much more success keeping everyone on track to complete a course than those who don’t schedule dates at all.
 Completion rates for groups with due dates are often 60% higher than groups who just move at their own pace.

-How to set dates in a Group
+How to set dates in a course

 - Hover over a Lesson or Step and you'll see several icons appear.
 Select the "Schedule" icon to set Start and/or Due dates.